 - Niyama : ethical ideals or precepts guiding one’s inner world

-- Prānāyama : breathing exercises (control of prana)
+- Prānāyama : breathing exercises and breath modulation

 - Pratyahāra : control of the senses